wmhilton-stoplight/platform-docs/3.-design/shared-components.md

 ## Shared Models

 While designing your APIs, you will often find yourself repeating structures in your endpoint request and response bodies.
 For example, you might have an API endpoint that returns a list of users, and another endpoint that returns a single user.
-The response structures of these two endpoints will be very similar - one is responding with an array of user objects, and one is responding with a single user object.
+The response structures of these two endpoints will be similar: one is responding with an array of user objects, and one is responding with a single user object.

-Models allow you to describe these common structures (for example, a User object), and then reference the object from our endpoint definitions, or even from other models.
-Then, we only have one place to update if we need to change anything about the user object, instead of many places.
+Models allow you to describe these common structures (for example, a User object), and then reference the object from endpoint definitions, or even from other models.
+Then, future updates are made in one place instead of many places.

 Splitting your API descriptions across multiple files using $ref (references) allows for cleaner and more organized code.